 Have a look at this Ninja Professional Plus Kitchen System (aff link) at Amazon.
 It’s the one we use and includes the blender, a food processor bowl and two to-go cups.

 If you don’t have a food processor, you can use a blender.
 You may need to add a little liquid to get it moving.

 If the red chili salsa has too much chile flavor, it may taste a little bitter to you.
 The lime juice tends to tone it down.
 But, if the strong taste of red chiles is too much, you can try adding one or more other ingredients.

 - A teaspoon or two of granulated sugar.

 - Some chicken bouillon to taste, granulated or a paste like Better Than Bouillon.

 How long will this sauce last?

 Be sure to use or freeze the chili sauce within 3-5 days.
 It doesn’t have the preservatives you would find in canned.
-Freeze it 5-6 months to use later.
+It will last about 3-4 months in the freezer.

 Right after I made this, I used it to make Shredded Beef Green Chiles Enchiladas.
 It was a little more spicy than the original, but so good.

 This red sauce makes a great drizzle for homemade tamales.
-Don’t be intimidated by tamales.
+You don’t need to be intimidated by making tamales.
+It’s easier than you think.
 You can learn these 5 Easy Steps to Making Authentic Mexican Tamales.